 - Tomato paste (I like the one that comes in the tube since it stores well)

-- Oils (extra virgin olive oil, regular olive oil, grapeseed oil)
+- Oils (extra virgin olive oil, regular olive oil, avocado oil, coconut oil)

-- Vinegars (rice wine vinegar, balsamic vinegar, red wine vinegar)
+- Vinegars (rice wine vinegar, balsamic vinegar, unfiltered red wine vinegar, unfiltered apple cider vinegar)

 - Sea salt